Every brand should embrace these 5 lessons in customer loyalty from super group BTS

 RM, Jin, Suga, J-Hope, Jimin, V, and Jungkook.
 Before 2018, these seven names, along with the name of the musical group they comprise, BTS, were unknown to me.
 Then in September of that same year, the K-pop band made an appearance on The Tonight Show, and things changed in my household.
 My wife shared their performance with my then five-year-old daughter, who was drawn to how they looked, danced, and sang.
 And so began my daughter’s growing interest in listening to their music, watching their videos, and acquiring their collectibles, such as BTS-branded calendars, cards, dolls, and even an “Army Bomb” (more on that later).

 My daughter was a fan.
 I was not.
 I grew up loving songs and songwriters and, to me, it seemed that this group placed a higher priority on their appearance, including their performance, than they did on being serious musicians.
-The band was prolific—in 2018 along alone it churned out a movie (Burn the Stage), new episodes of its variety show (Run BTS!), released more than 50 songs, and circled the globe performing live concerts—but struck me as an outsider as inauthentic and prepackaged: more like The Monkees than the Beatles.
+The band was prolific—in 2018 alone it churned out a movie (Burn the Stage), new episodes of its variety show (Run BTS!), released more than 50 songs, and circled the globe performing live concerts—but struck me as an outsider as inauthentic and prepackaged: more like The Monkees than the Beatles.

 Still, wanting to support my now eight-year-old daughter’s interest—and open to learning something—I turned to the Twitterverse.
 Late one night in July 2020, I posed the question: “Which of these iconic boy bands is most likely to have the greatest lasting impact on the history of music: The Beatles, The Jackson 5, or BTS?”
 I hit “Tweet,” put my iPhone away, closed my eyes and went to sleep.
 By morning, I had received more than 5,000 likes, more than 1,500 retweets, and nearly 500 comments.

 I read every reply.
 What I expected was a fairly equal distribution of fans, each advocating for why they felt their choice was right.
 But I was wrong.
 I received a big response from one fan base.
 The Army, as BTS fans are known, turned out in force to share respect for the iconic UK and US bands and their love for the Korean group.
 Respondents included authors, celebrities, parents, professors and researchers.
 What I observed qualitatively was later quantified.
-In 2020, more than 400,000 Army members participated in a fan-organized census, revealing that nearly 50% are over age 18, one in five have some college education—including a population of prospective PhDs—and one in 20 are parents.
+In 2020, more than 400,000 Army members participated in a fan-organized census, revealing that nearly 50% are over age 18, one in five have some college education—including a population of PhDs—and one in 20 are parents.
 Fans also proved to be globally represented, digitally savvy and very influential.

 More Tweets and emails followed.
 Through my now regular interactions with members of the BTS Army, I have come to appreciate that BTS deploys an unorthodox 5-point strategy to transform its audience from initial awareness to lifetime advocacy.
 The way the band entices, enlightens, enrolls, engages and empowers the BTS Army stands in stark contrast to the traditional relationship-building model.
 For modern marketers aspiring to forge lasting bonds—to drive advocacy beyond loyalty—there’s lots to be learned from serving your fans first rather than asking them to serve your brand first.
 What follows is a distillation of these transformations: how BTS and its fans collaborate to make influence a two-way street.